 The Dichiarazione di Residenza simply means a declaration of residence – that is officially stating where you live in Milan or Italy.
-You may not be aware that you also need to go to the Anagrafe to apply for a residence certificate, alongside the Permesso di Soggiorno.
+You may not be aware that you also need to go to the Anagrafe to apply for a residence certificate in Milan, alongside the Permesso di Soggiorno.

 For non-EU citizens, the Permesso di Soggiorno is practically the only document you may have been told to get within 8 days on your arrival in Milan.

-Applying for the Residence Certificate is pretty easy, you can get it done following these steps:
+Applying for the Residence Certificate in Milan is pretty easy, you can get it done following these steps:

 - Make an appointment to visit the Anagrafe – book an appointment online here.
 I advise you do this in time as you may not find a free slot until up to three to six months away.